 Employee Retention Matrix

-At a very high level, the Employee Retention Matrix is used in the context of business, human resources.
+At a very high level, the Employee Retention Matrix is used in the context of business, human resources, management.

 Employee Retention Matrix quadrant descriptions, including examples